EliteAsian123/noa-plus-plugins/README.md

 ```js
 import * as BABYLON from '@babylonjs/core/Legacy/legacy'
 ```
-Yeah, that's it!
-Not much yet.
 More info is available in the Wiki Tab!

 # Usage - Making Plugins
 Info *will* available in the Wiki Tab!